fxspec06/webOS-System-Extension/README.md

 Use on other devices is not tested but may also work.

-This package requires Jason Robitaille's "webos-ext" package [add url].
+This package requires Jason Robitaille's "webos-ext" package https://github.com/webOS-ports/webos-lib

 *****APPLICATION EVENTS AND WINDOW EVENTS NOW WORKING.
 ======================================================